Estimates a target parameter of interest, such as an average treatment effect (ATE), using Debiased Machine #Learning (DML).

 yreg

 same as reg, but specifies arguments for the outcome regression alone.
 Default is the same value of reg.
+Alternatively, a named list with elements yreg0 and yreg1 specifying separate methods for each.

 dreg